 The urban area centered around Matsuyama Castle is dotted with several tourist attractions associated with famous historical figures such as Masaoka Shiki and the Akiyama Brothers.

-Matsuyama Castle towers over Mount Katsuyama at 132 meters above sea level, in the center of Matsuyama City.
-It is one of only 12 castles remaining in Japan with a castle tower built before the Edo period (1603-1867).
+Matsuyama Castle towers over Mount Katsuyama at 132 meters above sea level, in the center of the city.
+It is one of only 12 original castles remaining in Japan with a castle tower built before the Edo period (1603-1867).

 The Castle has rightly been selected as one of the 100 best castles in Japan.
-Because it is located on top of a mountain, the main citadel and the castle tower offer a spectacular bird’s eye view of the entire Matsuyama City and the nearby Seto inland sea.
+Because it is located on top of a mountain, the main citadel and the castle tower offer a spectacular panoramic view of the entire City and the nearby Seto Inland sea.

 Matsuyama Castle sits on top of a small mountain, but it’s easily accessible to take the ropeway or lift.
-It takes 3 minutes by ropeway, 6 minutes by lift, and 30-40 minutes on foot via the steep walking paths.
+The entrance is at the end of the Okaido Shopping street and it takes 3 minutes by ropeway, 6 minutes by lift, and 20 minutes on foot via the steep walking paths.

 Ropeway/Chair lift ticket: Adults: 270 yen one-way, 510 yen round-trip; children: 130 yen one-way, 260 yen round-trip.